Hector's dolphin

-Hector's dolphin (Cephalorhynchus hectori) is one of four dolphin species belonging to the genus Cephalorhynchus.
-Hector's dolphin is the only cetacean endemic to New Zealand, and comprises two subspecies: C. h. hectori, the more numerous subspecies, also referred to as South Island Hector's dolphin; and the critically endangered Māui dolphin (C. h. maui), found off the West Coast of the North Island.
+Hector's dolphin (Cephalorhynchus hectori) is one of six dolphin species belonging to the genus Cephalorhynchus.
+Hector's dolphin is the only cetacean endemic to New Zealand, and comprises two subspecies: C. h. hectori, the more numerous subspecies, also referred to as South Island Hector's dolphin, and C. h. maui, the critically endangered Māui dolphin that is found off the West Coast of New Zealand's North Island.

+Distinctive features of the species include a rounded dorsal fin, grey, white, and black coloration, and a stocky body shape.
+Their lifespan is typically around 20 years, and the species favors shallow coastal waters around the South Island, where they live in small groups and use echolocation clicks to communicate.

+Threats to the species include bycatch in gillnets and trawls, disease, genetic issues, and additional anthropogenic hazards.
+Action to conserve the species has been taken through the establishment of marine protected areas and other recent protections.

 Etymology

-Hector's dolphin was named after Sir James Hector (1834–1907), who was the curator of the Colonial Museum in Wellington (now the Museum of New Zealand Te Papa Tongarewa).
-He examined the first specimen of the dolphin found by cephologists.
+Hector's dolphin was named after New Zealand scientist and explorer James Hector (1834–1907), who became the director of the Colonial Museum in Wellington (now the Museum of New Zealand Te Papa Tongarewa), where he oversaw the publication of annual geological exploration reports.
 The species was scientifically described by Belgian zoologist Pierre-Joseph van Beneden in 1881.
-Māori names for Hector's and Māui dolphin include tutumairekurai, tupoupou and popoto.
+Māori names for Hector's dolphin include Tutumairekurai, Tuupoupou, Pehipehi, Hopuhopu, Upokohue, and Waiaua.

 Description

 Hector's dolphin is the smallest dolphin species.
 Mature adults have a total length of 1.2–1.6 m and weigh 40–60 kg.
 The species is sexually dimorphic, with females being about 5–7% longer than males.
-The body shape is stocky, with no discernible beak.
+The body shape is stocky, with a large fluke relative to their body size and no discernible beak.
 The most distinctive feature is the rounded dorsal fin, with a convex trailing edge and undercut rear margin.
+Māui dolphins tend to be longer than South Island Hector's dolphins.

-The overall coloration appearance is pale grey, but closer inspection reveals a complex and elegant combination of colours.
-The back and sides are predominantly light grey, while the dorsal fin, flippers, and flukes are black.
-The eyes are surrounded by a black mask, which extends forward to the tip of the rostrum and back to the base of the flipper.
-A subtly shaded, crescent-shaped black band crosses the head just behind the blowhole.
-The throat and belly are creamy white, separated by dark-grey bands meeting between the flippers.
-A white stripe extends from the belly onto each flank below the dorsal fin.
+The overall coloration of Hector's dolphins is a mixture of grey, white, and black.
+Their eyes are surrounded by a black mask, and a thin black line extends from the head to the blowhole.
+The throat and belly are white, while the rest of the dolphin is grey.

 At birth, Hector's dolphin calves have a total length of 60–80 cm and weigh 8–10 kg.
 Their coloration is the almost same as adults, although the grey has a darker hue.
-Newborn Hector's dolphins have distinct fetal fold marks on their flanks that cause a change in coloration pattern of the skin.
+Newborn Hector's dolphins have distinct fetal fold marks on their flanks that cause a change in the coloration pattern of the skin.
 These changes are visible for approximately six months and consist of four to six vertical light grey stripes against darker grey skin.